sravel/LeAFtool_R/README.md

 ## Installation
 ### Regular installation

   * Main Program: Please copy and paste the following command to R console.
-  * Upgrading R and Rstudio to the latest version (R >= 3.4, Rstudio > 1.0.0) is strongly recommended.
+  * Upgrading R and Rstudio to the latest version (R >= 3.5, Rstudio > 1.0.0) is strongly recommended.

 ```
 # Dependecies that needs to be manually installed.
 # You may need to paste the following code line by line
 # and choose if previously installed packages should be updated (recommended).

 # list of packages required
-list.of.packages <- c("devtools", "RCurl","shiny","shinythemes","shinydashboard","shinyFiles","shinyBS","shinyjs", "DT","EBImage","MASS","lattice",
+list.of.packages <- c("devtools", "RCurl","shiny","shinydashboard","shinyFiles","shinyBS","shinyjs", "DT","EBImage","MASS","lattice",
-                      "foreach","future","doParallel","shinyFeedback","colourpicker","shinyhelper", "shinyjqui", "rstudioapi", "ggplot2")
+                      "foreach","doParallel","shinyFeedback","colourpicker","shinyhelper", "shinyjqui", "ggplot2")
 #checking missing packages from list
 new.packages <- list.of.packages[!(list.of.packages %in% installed.packages()[,"Package"])]